D4dx-backend/ward-management/ward-management-system/DOCKER_SURVEY_STATIC_FORM_FIX.md

 ### 6. Initialization Script
 **File**: `scripts/initialize-docker-surveys.js`
-- Creates Docker Surveys for all existing wards
+- Creates Docket Surveys for all existing wards
 - Initializes all questions with default status
 - Populates House Visit data
 - Can be run with: `npm run init-docker-surveys`